xynogen/TagiFLY/README.md

 - **Performance Optimized**: Cached rendering and smooth interactions
 - **Cross-Platform**: Windows, macOS, and Linux support
 - **Professional Canvas**: High-performance image rendering

+## ⚠️ Note

+This is the **second release **.
+It may contain bugs or missing features.
+Please share your feedback so we can improve it together. 🚀

 ## 🚀 Quick Start